imgag/ngs-bits/doc/tools/SeqPurge.md

 	                      Default value: ''
 	  -qc <file>          If set, a read QC file in qcML format is created (just like ReadQC).
 	                      Default value: ''
-	  -prefetch <int>     Maximum number of reads that may be pre-fetched to speed up trimming Default value: '1000'
+	  -prefetch <int>     Maximum number of reads that may be pre-fetched into memory to speed up trimming.
+	                      Default value: '1000'
 	  -ec                 Enable error-correction of adapter-trimmed reads (only those with insert match).
 	                      Default value: 'false'
 	  -debug              Enables debug output (use only with one thread).
 	                      Default value: 'false'
-	  -progress           Enables progress output.
+	  -progress <int>     Enables progress output at the given interval in milliseconds (disabled by default).
-	                      Default value: 'false'
+	                      Default value: '-1'

 	Special parameters:
 	  --help              Shows this help and exits.